efosa2019/chatbot/README.md

 - A user should be able to remove a ingredients
 - A user name must be alphabets only
 - A user phone number must be numbers only

+Finally ingredients on pizza can be added or remove through the chatbot